ahhzeeahh/coding-exercise-two/README.md

 Create an if statement for an event listener that will play a sound when a key is pressed/ clicked.
 I will then watch the class to see how they approached the problem.

-First attempt at JavaScript is the index.js file but I'm going to change the source to the revised.js one.
-LOCATED inside of the images folder I've also added more images to condense the JavaScript
+The first attempt at JavaScript is the index.js file but I'm going to change the source to the revised.js one.
+LOCATED inside of the images folder I've also added more sounds to condense the JavaScript

+Edit***
+I looked at how the class did it, they used "switch" statements.
+I still came up with a shorter condensed way of making this work buy changing the sounds files to different names that can correspond with "i" variable